NotaTheFish/roblox-bigbob_bot/DEPLOYMENT.md

 &nbsp;  optional `WEBHOOK\_URL`) are set in your `.env` before syncing the environment.

 5\.
+Before restarting services when new migrations are deployed, open the Render shell for &nbsp;  `roblox-backend` (or run your deployment script) and execute `alembic upgrade head` &nbsp;  so the database schema stays current.

+6\.
 Verify the deployment with the Postman collection in &nbsp;  [`docs/postman/collection.json`](docs/postman/collection.json) and the companion &nbsp;  environment file [`docs/postman/environment.json`](docs/postman/environment.json).